What You'll Get with this Workshop

 Jose Gonzalez joined the team at Sophia Institute for Teachers in 2014 after more than 10 years as a Catholic high school teacher.
 In addition to teaching Jose has experience working in parish and diocesan ministry.
 Jose has led over 250 of our workshops in over 45 dioceses, and contributes regularly to our teacher's guides and digital instructional resources.
 He has a BA in theology with a concentration in religious education from Franciscan University of Steubenville, and an MA in evangelization and catechesis from the Augustine Institute.
 Jose and his wife, Mary Beth, have four children.

-Sister Mary Anne joined the Dominican Sisters of Saint Cecilia of Nashville, Tennessee in August of 1989 and celebrated her Silver Jubilee of religious profession in 2016.
-With her six brothers, Sister grew up in a small, west Texas ranching community on the Rio Grande.
+Sister Mary Anne joined the Dominican Sisters of Saint Cecilia of Nashville, Tennessee in August of 1989 and currently serves as an elementary school principal at Mary Immaculate Catholic School in Farmers Branch, Texas.
+With her six brothers, Sister grew up in a small west Texas ranching community on the Rio Grande.
 Prior to entering the convent, Sister earned a bachelor’s degree in English Literature from Christendom College in Virginia.
-In 1999, she earned a Master of Education at Northwestern State University of Louisiana and in 2013 she completed a Doctor of Education from the University of Memphis.
+In 1999, she earned a Master of Education at Northwestern State University of Louisiana and in 2013 she completed a doctorate in Education from the University of Memphis.
 Some summers have found her studying graduate theology at Franciscan University in Steubenville.
-For over 25 years, Sister has taught or administered in schools in Tennessee, Virginia, and Indiana.
-Her most recent work has been in educator preparation as Dean of the School of Education at Aquinas College in Nashville, Tennessee.
+For over 25 years, Sister has taught or administered in schools in Tennessee, Virginia, Indiana, and now Texas.
+Prior to her assignment as principal at Mary Immaculate she worked in educator preparation as Dean of the School of Education at Aquinas College in Nashville, Tennessee.
 Throughout her time as a consecrated religious serving in Catholic education, Sister Mary Anne has found forming relationships with teachers, students, and parents grounded in a mutual love of Christ and His Church to be profoundly life-giving.

 Still not sure?